genomicssport/vcfilter/README.md

 Usage: VcFilter <COMMAND>

 Commands:
-  default-vcf-filter   vcf filter according to quality, coverage and zygosity quality-vcf-filter   vcf filter according to quality coverage-vcf-filter  vcf filter according to coverage zygosity-vcf-filter  vcf filter according to zygosity help                 Print this message or the help of the given subcommand(s)
+  default-vcf-filter           vcf filter according to quality, coverage and zygosity quality-vcf-filter           vcf filter according to quality coverage-vcf-filter          vcf filter according to coverage zygosity-vcf-filter          vcf filter according to zygosity variant-default-vcf-filter   vcf filter default quality40, coverage10 and zygosity multi variant-quality-vcf-filter   vcf filter according to quality and variant variant-coverage-vcf-filter  vcf filter according to coverage and variant variant-zygosity-vcf-filter  vcf filter according to zygosity and variant help                         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help